Defined Benefit members

 • Can you afford to retire?
 Consider how much income you will need in retirement.
 Useful tools such as the MoneyHelper’s Budget Planner are available for free online.

 Understand your retirement income options: Read up on your options for taking your pension and how they might affect your tax and any State benefits.
+You can obtain an indicative retirement figure on the Gallagher Member Portal.

 • Get financial advice: Contact Origen Financial Services - if you do not have your own IFA (find out more in the Paid for financial advice section) or Government backed organisations such as MoneyHelper to help you make sure you’ve made the right decision for you.